AdobeDocs/workfront.en/help/classic/workfront-basics/using-notifications/subscribe-to-items-in-workfront.md

 1. Navigate to an item for which you want to see the subscribers.

    If there are any subscribers to the item, the number of subscribers displays next to the subscription link.
-You can mouse over the number to display a list of users who subscribe to the item.&nbsp;The first 25 subscribers display&nbsp;in alphabetical order.
+You can hover over the number to display a list of users who subscribe to the item.&nbsp;The first 25 subscribers display&nbsp;in alphabetical order.

    ![](assets/mceclip2-350x200.png)